snrydev/pbs-plus/README.md

 - If you're not seeing the `Deploy With Token` button, try doing hard refresh (shift + refresh button on Chromium-based browsers) as it's probably using a cached version of the page.
 - As soon as the script finishes, you should be able to see the client as "Reachable" in the `Targets` tab.
 If so, then you should be good to go.

+### Linux Agent
+- Install one of the pbs-plus-agent Linux package in the release and install it in your machine.
+- In the `Agent Bootstrap` menu under `Disk Backup`, click on an existing valid token or generate a new one.
+- Click on `Copy Token` while the valid token is selected.
+That should give you the token you need for the agent to establish connection.
+- In your target machine, modify `/etc/pbs-plus-agent/registry/software/pbsplus/config.json`.
+- In the `config.json` file, place the copied token under `BootstrapToken` and place your server URL under `ServerURL` with port `8008`. (e.g. `https://10.1.0.2:8008`)
+- Do a restart of the `pbs-plus-agent` service (`systemctl restart pbs-plus-agent` if you're using systemd).

 ## Usage
 PBS Plus currently consists of two main components: the server and the agent.
 The server should be installed on the PBS machine, while agents are installed on client workstations.